WeegeeNumbuh1/FlightGazer/README.md

 - Runs from a initialization script that handles everything such as initial setup and running the python script (Linux only)
   - Set up to automatically start on boot via `systemd`
   - Keeps databases updated over time without having to update to the latest version of FlightGazer
-- Easily update to latest builds here on Github
+- Easily update to latest builds here on GitHub
   - Automagically migrate settings, even if new options appear or are removed in the future
 - Logs events when you detect aircraft beyond typical ADS-B range limits (DXing)
 - Automatically tracks aircraft which report distress signals